zotochev/bot-environment/README.md

 Bot environment for fast creating and deploying of telegram bots.

 ## Deploy
+- Create `.env` file in `app` directory and set there varibales that relaited to all bots.
-Set `WEBHOOK_HOST` env variable in `.env` file to your server exposed url or ip address.
+- Set `WEBHOOK_HOST` env variable in `.env` file to your server exposed url or ip address.
 ```bash
 docker compose up -d
 ```